Crosby hits 1,500 point mark in career, Pens beat Red Wings

-DETROIT (AP) — Penguins captain Sidney Crosby become the 15th player in NHL history to reach 1,500 career points, scoring two goals and adding an assist in Pittsburgh’s crucial 5-1 victory over the Detroit Red Wings on Saturday.
+DETROIT (AP) — Sidney Crosby became the 15th player in NHL history to reach 1,500 career points, scoring two goals and adding an assist in the Pittsburgh Penguins’ crucial 5-1 victory over the Detroit Red Wings on Saturday.

+“This is a team sport — that’s what we signed up for and that’s why we love this game,” Crosby said.
+“Maybe you get certain milestones that get you to reflect a little more, but right now I’m just thinking about our situation and what we still need to do.
+I’m happy to have been a part of all of this, but my mentality has always been to try to be my best and take what happens from there.”

 Crosby has 550 goals and 950 assists and is the sixth-fastest player to hit the 1,500-point milestone, accomplishing it in his 1,188th game.
 The milestone came on a power-play goal at 3:01 of the third period, with Kris Letang and Jake Guentzel assisting.